sfermigier/awesome-foss-alternatives/README.md

 - [XWiki](https://github.com/xwiki/xwiki-platform) ★828 - The XWiki platform. [☕️, GNU Lesser General Public License v2.1].
 - [MediaWiki](https://github.com/wikimedia/mediawiki) ★3436 - 🌻 The collaborative editing software that runs Wikipedia.
 Mirror from https://gerrit.wikimedia.org/g/mediawiki/core.
 See https://mediawiki.org/wiki/Developer_access for contributing.
 [PHP, Other license].

+More:

+- List of [Wiki Engines](https://wiki.c2.com/?WikiEngines) ow C2.
+(Exhaustive list of wiki engines, including long-dead ones, with a short description of each one).

 ### Note-taking / Personal Knowledge Management (Evernote alternatives)

 These tools are designed to help individuals maintain control over their personal knowledge sphere.
 These platforms, offering an alternative to the popular Evernote service, enable users to record thoughts, capture information from various sources, and organize these snippets of knowledge in a way that best suits their unique cognitive and workflow preferences.